Few athletes are truly unique, changing the way their sport is played with their singular skills. Earvin “Magic” Johnson was one of them.

 Just how great a basketball player was Johnson?
 So great, perhaps, that future generations of hoop fans may wish they had entered the world years earlier — just so they could have seen Magic play in person instead of watching him only on highlight reels.

 He was what Bob Cousy was to the 1950s, what Oscar Robertson was to the 1960s, what Julius Erving was to the 1970s.

-Still, Earvin Johnson was even more than a revolutionary player, who, at 6-foot-9, was the tallest point guard in league history.
+Still, Earvin Johnson was even more than a revolutionary player, who, at 6-foot-9, was the tallest point guard in NBA history when he entered the league.
 His sublime talent elicited wonder and admiration from even the most casual basketball fan.

 Whether it was a behind-the-back pass to a streaking James Worthy, a half-court swish at the buzzer or a smile that illuminated an arena, everyone who saw Johnson play took with them an indelible memory of what they had witnessed.
 From the moment he stepped onto the court, people pondered: How could a man so big do so many things with the ball and with his body?
 It was Magic.

 Johnson accomplished virtually everything a player could dream of during his 13-year NBA career, all of which was spent with the Los Angeles Lakers.
 He was a member of five championship teams.
 He won the Most Valuable Player Award and the Finals MVP Award three times each.

 He was a 12-time All-Star and a nine-time member of the All-NBA First Team.
 He surpassed Robertson’s career assists record, a mark he later relinquished to John Stockton.
 He won a gold medal with the original Dream Team at the 1992 Olympics in Barcelona.